thunlp/OpenNE/README.md

 SDNE:

 - --encoder-list, list of neuron numbers at each encoder layer.
-The last number is the dimension of the output node representation.
-[1000, 128] by default.
+Instead of --dim, The last number is the dimension of the output node representation.
+[128] by default.
 See "Input Instructions";
 - --alpha, parameter that controls the first-order proximity loss, 1e-6 by default;
 - --beta, parameter used for construct matrix B, 5 by default;
 - --nu1, parameter that controls l1-loss of weights in autoencoder, 1e-8 by default;
 - --nu2, parameter that controls l2-loss of weights in autoencoder, 1e-5 by default;
 - --bs, batch size, 200 by default;
-- --lr, learning rate, 0.01 by default;
+- --lr, learning rate, 0.001 by default;
 - --decay, allow decay in learning rate (action store_true);

 TADW: (requires attributed graph, eg. cora, pubmed, citeseer)